'Deeply disappointed:' Governor Edwards issues statement about failure of bill to add rape and incest exceptions for abortions

 "In that situation, it would be very traumatic, I may not know who the daddy was, but I would for sure know who the grand daddy was," Woody Jenkins responded to Rep. Knox question about what he would do if his own daughter was going to be a mother after a horrific rape.

-Governor John Bel Edwards released a statement after a bill to add abortion exceptions for rape and incest failed during committee on Wednesday.

-Edwards said it was "deeply disturbing," an argued that the failure disagrees with the "vast majority of Louisianans."
+Governor John Bel Edwards released a statement Wednesday evening saying the decisions were "deeply disturbing," an argued that the failure disagrees with the "vast majority of Louisianans."

 Read the following statement here: